HenrikSamuelsson/learning-ceedling/a-field-manual-for-ceedling/notes-a-field-manual-for-ceedling.md

 4. Introducing Ceedling into your project

 A actual embedded project is required to gets hands on with the material in this chapter, this can be an example project for a development board.

+### Install the Tools

+Ceedling itself have some tools requirements, it is written and runs under Ruby, and it uses GCC to compile the tests.
+Hence both Ruby and a native GCC version needs to be installed on the development machine.

+Ceedling also need to be setup to be aware of the path to where it can find bot Ruby and GCC.